JAC-CS-Game-Programming-F25/project-game-of-the-year/README.md

 -   Cutscenes: static background images for story scenes, text panel UI for dialogue

 **Note:** The Shadow Creature (player) is the only sprite with full 8-directional support.
 Other enemies use sprite flipping and angle-based facing to work in a top-down view.

+**Death Animations:** All characters (player and all enemy types) have dedicated death animations that play when HP reaches 0.
+The player's death animation triggers the GameOverState, while enemy death animations play before the enemy is removed from the game and may drop essence pickups.

+**Hit/Damage Animations:** Some characters also have dedicated animations that play when taking damage (before death).
+Shadow Bat and Temple Guardian have "hit" animations, while Spirit Boxer has a "damaged" animation.
+These animations provide visual feedback when characters are struck, showing brief stun or recoil effects before returning to their normal state.

 #### 👥 Character Design & Lore